qxdddliu/m-1/README.md

 ## Why and Goals

-<b>TLDR:<b> Building ANI is fine but building AGI privately or pubicly is very bad for humanity because of simple reasons.
+<b>TLDR:</b> Building ANI is fine but building AGI privately or pubicly is very bad for humanity because of simple reasons.
 Instead we need to increase human-computer intelligence with a privately built neural lace.
 E-mail me your resume at quinnliu@vt.edu if you want to help :)